codingforpleasure/customized-workspace/Ubuntu/useful-resources/activation-functions.md

 * GELU is a smoother version of the RELU.

+* GELU is a smooth approximation to the rectifier.
+It has a non-monotonic “bump” when x < 0, and it serves as the default activation for models such as BERT.

 * It is Non convex, non-monotonic function is not linear in the positive axis and exhibits curvature at all points.

 <p align="center">